s-tikhomirov/s-tikhomirov.github.io/_posts/2022-01-03-lightning-probing-2.md

 For information gain, we observe that:
 1. for non-enhanced probing (the left graph), the information gain decreases as the number of channels increases (due to the dimensionality issue);
 2. jamming-enhanced probing (the right graph) overcomes this limitation, achieving nearly full information extraction for multi-channel hops;
-3. all else equal, remote probing performs slightly worse than direct probing due to routing issues.
+3. all else equal, remote probing performs slightly worse than direct probing.

 <img width="800" src="../images/lightning-probing-2/speed_snapshot.png" alt="Probing speed graphs."/>

 For probing speed, we observe that:
 1. Direct probing with optimized amount selection (the left graph, blue line) achieves nearly perfect probing speed of 1 bit / message;
 2. Remote probing is always slightly slower than direct probing;
-3. Optimized amount selection is always better than non-optimized amount selection.
+3. Optimized amount selection is always faster than non-optimized amount selection.

-In summary: we confirm that jamming-enhanced probing yields more balance information, and that optimized amount selection allows for doing it faster.
+In summary: we confirm that jamming-enhanced probing yields more balance information, and that optimized amount selection allows for faster probing.

 Potential countermeasures may be divided into node-level policies (something a single node can apply) or network-level protocol changes.
 On the node level, popular routing nodes may batch payments (so that payments in the opposite directions cancel each other out), split payments among their parallel channels, establish unannounced channels in parallel to public ones, or drop or forge error messages (which would, however, decrease reliability).
-Measures on the network level largely intersect with [potential anti-jamming proposals](https://blog.bitmex.com/preventing-channel-jamming/).
+Measures on the network level largely intersect with [potential anti-jamming proposals](https://blog.bitmex.com/preventing-channel-jamming/), for instance, upfront fees for both successful and failed payment attempts.

 # Conclusion

 In summary, we have introduced an enhanced probing technique for Lightning channels and confirmed using simulations that it reveals channel balances better and faster.

 More generally, the issue we've been discussing illustrates the dilemma for Lightning.
 As long as Lightning is permissionless and privacy-focused (in particular, it uses onion routing), bad actors would be able to abuse it by mounting attacks on reliability (such as jamming) or privacy (such as probing).
-The key challenge in the development of the LN is to limit the negative effects of unwanted network activity while preserving the permissionless nature of the network.
+The key challenge for LN development is to limit the negative effects of unwanted network activity while preserving the permissionless nature of the network.
 We hope this work helps advance the understanding of the relevant trade-offs and be a basis of future protocol improvements.

 For more details, see the [full paper](https://eprint.iacr.org/2021/384) (to be presented at [Financial Cryptography 2022](https://fc22.ifca.ai/)).
-[Slides](https://docs.google.com/presentation/d/1IPZdpSVX2B636G6m4o66jQCk8RAO5HUy_HD_ITgR_-M/edit?usp=sharing) and a [video presentation](https://youtu.be/ZiD7NqQ1YZc) (roughly based on this post), and the [source code of the simulator](https://github.com/s-tikhomirov/ln-probing-simulator) are also available.
+[Slides](https://docs.google.com/presentation/d/1IPZdpSVX2B636G6m4o66jQCk8RAO5HUy_HD_ITgR_-M/edit?usp=sharing), a [video presentation](https://youtu.be/ZiD7NqQ1YZc) (roughly based on this post), and the [source code of the simulator](https://github.com/s-tikhomirov/ln-probing-simulator) are also available.